Alejandra-savagebriz/TermProject2/Report.md

 **_Dataset 1: Country Insights and GDP per Capita_**

-The primary dataset encompasses fundamental country-level details such as country codes, general characteristics, and the corresponding GDP per capita values for each nation.
-Uploaded into the **MongoDB instance**, this dataset lays the groundwork for subsequent data integration processes.
+The primary dataset serves as a comprehensive reference table, encompassing fundamental country-level details, including country codes, ids, region ids, capital cities, income levels, and essential governmental characteristics.
+This foundational information lays the groundwork for subsequent data integration processes, providing a robust framework for analysis.

-**_Dataset 2: World Bank API's GDP per Capita_**

 Augmenting the economic dataset, GDP per capita information sourced from the **World Bank API** was seamlessly integrated into the MongoDB database.
 This step ensures data uniformity and precision in the GDP per capita figures.

+**_Dataset 2: World Bank API's GDP per Capita_**
+GDP per capita information, along with government education expenditures as shares of GDP by country, meticulously sourced from the **World Bank database**, has been seamlessly integrated and stored in the **MongoDB Atlas** database.
+This strategic step ensures not only data uniformity but also precision in capturing and retaining crucial economic indicators for in-depth analysis and future insights.

 **_Dataset 3: Socioeconomic Metrics - Education, Life Expectancy, Birth Rate, and Enrollments_**